 Kurogoma: black sesame

-The kurogoma (black sesame) is often used in sweets and savory dishes, giving a toasted flavor and an appealing appearance.
-It is turned into a paste or used as a topping.
+The kurogoma (black sesame) is often used in sweets and savory dishes, imparting a toasted flavor and an attractive appearance.
+It is turned into paste or used as a topping.

 Shiso: the aromatic leaf

-Shiso is an herb with a refreshing and spicy flavor, used to wrap sushi, accompany sashimi, or be added to salads and sauces.
-It is a very versatile plant and rich in antioxidants.
+The shiso is an herb with a refreshing and spicy flavor, used to wrap sushi, accompany sashimi, or added to salads and sauces.
+It is a very versatile plant rich in antioxidants.